Recognizing staff, students and faculty whose service contributions have had a significant positive impact in achieving UBC Science's mission.

 Each department head or director can nominate up to 1 faculty member, 2 staff members, 1 postdoctoral fellow or research associate and 1 student.
 Please work with your student clubs to solicit student nominees.
 The nominated students can be either undergraduates or graduate students.
 Awards for students and staff celebrate service to their department or to the Faculty of Science.
 Awards for faculty members recognize service to the Faculty of Science.

-All submissions must bear the signature of a department head or director.
+All submissions must bear the signature of the nominee’s home Department Head or Director.
 In the case of student nominees, the program of study must be clearly identified.
-Nominations must be received by Monday, November 6, 2017.
+One-page nominations must be received by Wednesday, October 31, 2018.

 Anne Condon, Computer Science